SFX-WoW/Masque/CONTRIBUTING.md

 ## Pull Requests

 Pull requests are only accepted for localization updates.
-All other submissions must be made via the [issue tracker](https://github.com/stormfx/masque/issues).
+All other submissions must be made via the [issue tracker].
 When submitting translations via a pull request, please keep in mind the following:

 - Commits must be simple and concise, preceded by a dash and a space.
 Eg:
   - `- Update enUS.`
 - When updating a localization file, only edit what needs to be edited.
 All edits will be checked locally and validated with LuaCheck.
-- Consider updating the [localization system on WoW Ace](https://www.wowace.com/projects/masque/localization).
-That where all translations are pulled from.
+- Consider updating the [localization system] on WoW Ace since that's where all translations are pulled from.

+[issue tracker]: https://github.com/StormFX/Masque/issues (Report an Issue)
+[localization system]: https://www.wowace.com/projects/masque/localization (Translate on WoW Ace)